The regular procedure is regulated by Book 6 (right to asylum and other international protections, articles L510-1 to L.597-1) of the CESEDA.

 Recording and report

-Once an appeal is lodged in CNDA, the audio recording can be obtained by asylum seekers’ lawyers (although this is not mandatory).
-Even if most of lawyers pleading to the Court are based in Paris and its surroundings, it is much easier for asylum seekers to get access to the audio recording through them.
+Once an appeal is lodged before the CNDA, the audio recording can be obtained by asylum seekers’ lawyers (although this is not mandatory).
+Even if most of the lawyers pleading before the Court are based in Paris and its surroundings, it is much easier for asylum seekers to get access to the audio recording through them.
 The audio recording can be relied upon to substantiate the appeal.

 Appeal